vajayattila/MutyurPHPMVC/README_mvc.md

 $this->log_message('info', "Hello World!");
 ```
 ## Structure of a log file
-The logging file will write separated by date in application/log folder.
+The log file will be written separated by date in application/log folder.
 ```php
 ERROR       - 2018-05-28 16:20:14 --> The index controller is not set in config.php.
 type of logentry - date and time --> Message